Links

 In instances where there are multiple bugs reported in the same report, a BIR will be prepared for each bug.

-• Announce the existence of the BIR to the community in the Beanstalk Discord; and
+• Announce the existence of the BIR to the Beanstalk community via the Discord; and

 • Vote on the BIR.

-Once a BIR passes, the BCM executes it by:
+Once a BIR passes, the BICM executes it by: